• CUWB v5.0

 interface 0.0.0.0

-To change network settings, use the UDP Stream command line option (-u) to set the IP and port, and use the Interface Address command line option (-i) to set the network interface.
-For example, the following command will set up the CDP player to play data on IP=239.255.76.66, port=7665, and interface=127.0.0.1 (localhost):
+To modify the network settings, use the UDP Stream command-line option (-u) to define the IP address and port, and the Interface Address option (-i) to specify the network interface.
+For example, the following command configures the CDP Player to broadcast data to IP = 239.255.76.66, port = 7665, and interface = 127.0.0.1 (localhost):

 cdp-player -u 239.255.76.66:7665 -i 127.0.0.1